42Crunch/resources/README.md

 This deployment uses a specific namespace called `42crunch`.
 This means that you can deploy the artifacts in an existing Kubernetes cluster without overlapping other existing artifacts.
 If you want to change this name, edit the `etc/env` file and change the namespace before you run the script.

-## Import Pixi API and generate a firewall configuration
+## Step 1 - Import Pixi API and generate a firewall configuration
 1. Log in to 42Crunch Platform at https://platform.42crunch.com.

 2. Create an API collection called `PixiTest`.